Rear-facing child car seats: the pros

 However, this force can cause a lot of strain on the areas of the body held back by the belts, and also on the head and limbs, which are flung forward, too.

-Babies bodies are different from adults: they’re not fully developed, so they can suffer severe injuries to their neck, spine and internal organs from the the force of a crash, especially if they are not strapped in properly or in the wrong car seat.
+Babies’ bodies are different from adults’, as they’re not fully developed.
+They can suffer severe injuries to their neck, spine and internal organs from the force of a crash, especially if they’re not strapped in properly or are in the wrong car seat.

 In a front crash, in a forward-facing seat, a baby's neck is subjected to a force equivalent to 300-320kg - that's about 47 stone of weight on a baby's neck.

-In a front crash, in a rear-facing seat, the baby’s head is cocooned by the padding and the shell of their car seat, supporting the head and back and limiting the movement of the head on the neck, reducing the force on the neck.
+In a front crash, in a rear-facing seat, the baby’s head is cocooned by the padding and the shell of their car seat.
+This supports the head and back, limiting the movement of the head on the neck, and reducing the force on the neck.

 Rear-facing infant carriers offer four types of protection.
 They: